-- A. During the probationary period, the apprentice or local committee may void the contract by written notice to the Bureau. - B. After expiration of the probationary period there must be good cause provided the Bureau for the cancellation of the Apprentice Contract. - C. There is only one probationary period for each apprenticeship (25% of the apprentice contract) regardless of the number of employers involved. - D. Employers may request cancellation of their Letter of Assignment with an apprentice during the probationary period upon written notice to the local committee.
+During the probationary period, the apprentice or local committee may void the contract by written notice to the Bureau.

+- A. After expiration of the probationary period there must be good cause provided the Bureau for the cancellation of the Apprentice Contract. - B. Employers may request cancellation of their Letter of Assignment with an apprentice during the probationary period upon written notice to the local committee.
 However, the local committee may choose to place the apprentice with another employer.